Which of these statements most accurately describes currencies in north america?

 Related Questions

-Ask HotBot: What countries are in north america?
+Ask HotBot: How many countries in north america?

 How many countries are in north america?